N44TS/eros/README.md

 ROS is a decentralized, privacy-preserving dating application built on the Fhenix protocol built for ETHonline 2024.
 It leverages fully homomorphic encryption (FHE) to ensure user data privacy while enabling secure matchmaking.

+To use please make sure you are on Fhenix testnet and have some testnet ETH in your wallet.

 ## Features

 - Encrypted profile creation